NBKelly/concept-helper/README.md

 * support for simple timesplits without any extra coding required

 ### Usage
 There is a file called rename.sh.
-It takes as input one argument, which is a classname.
-If I wanted to make 'QuickLinks.java', I would call `rename.sh QuickLinks`.

-This will produce a copy of the myLibTemplate file where all instances of the classname are replaced by the word QuickLinks.

-To actually use the script, start on line `59`.
-The body of your program goes in here.
-Consider it a replacement main script.
+It takes as input two values:
+    -c classname
+    -d destination

+The classname value is mandatory, and the destination value is optional.
+Files will be produced in the destination (or the pwd, if no destination is supplied), with the classname being used for the production file.

+All documentation required to use the script should be in the <classname>.java file.

 ### Things to take note of